jsaikrishna/SanFrancisco-FoodTrucks/README.md

 * This Application is a command line based Application, in which the Available FoodTrucks will list out in command line from where the Application runs.

-* Follow the command below to build the project and also to generate the jar file whhich contains all dependencies.
+* Follow the command below to build the project and also to generate the jar file which contains all dependencies.

 ```
 mvn clean compile assembly:single